Dandu-Alekya/Odin-Project-Assignments/JavaScript Exercises/Questions List-1.md

    Set another variable actual to max - 13
    Set another variable percentage to actual / max
    If you type percentage in the console and press enter you should see a value like 0.7719

+## FUNDAMENTALS PART 2

+1. Write a function called add7 that takes one number and returns that number + 7.
+2. Write a function called multiply that takes 2 numbers and returns their product.
+3. Write a function called capitalize that takes a string and returns that string with only the first letter capitalized.
+Make sure that it can take strings that are        lowercase, UPPERCASE or BoTh.
+4. Write a function called lastLetter that takes a string and returns the very last letter of that string: lastLetter("abcd") should return "d"